What Is My Core?

 Many patients with low back, hip, or knee pain have been told by their doctor and/or physical therapist that they

-The major muscles of the ‘core’, or trunk of your body, can be found in the belly and mid-back regions.
-These muscles include the abdominals (transverse abdominus, obliques, rectus abdominus), the pelvic floor muscles, the multifidus, the erector spinae and the diaphragm.
+The major muscles of the ‘core,’ or trunk of your body, can be found in the belly and mid-back regions.
+These muscles include the abdominals (transverse abdominous, obliques, rectus abdominus), the pelvic floor muscles, the multifidus, the erector spinae, and the diaphragm.
 The core muscles stabilize the spine during active movement.

-Weakness of the core muscles can increase your risk for pain, poor posture, and injury.
+The weakness of core muscles can increase your risk of pain, poor posture, and injury.
 Strengthening the core is

 Core strengthening begins with flexibility exercises and basic activation of the core muscles.
 Your therapist may have

-you perform hip and back stretches along with abdominal isometrics, bracing, or pelvic tilts to accomplish this goal.
+you perform hip and back stretch along with abdominal isometrics, bracing, or pelvic tilts to accomplish this goal.

 When activation of the core muscles has been mastered, exercises are progressed to include limb movement and

 stabilization on the exercise ball.
 Higher-level stabilization exercises involve standing, balance, and coordination.

 Pilates and Yoga are examples of high-level, core stabilization activities.